guotong1988/guotong1988.github.io/about/index.md

 permalink: /about/
 ---

 Hi!
-My name is Tong Guo, and welcome to my blog!
+My name is Tong Guo, and welcome to my paper blog!

 ## Contact